 Here we provide some guidance for instructors related to these emerging technologies:

-• Communication: Clearly communicate and establish a policy for the use of AI-generated text in your course through the syllabus and assignment prompts and outline the steps to be taken in case of suspected academic misconduct involving AI tools.
+• Communication: Clearly communicate and establish a policy for the use of AI-generated text in your course through the syllabus and assignment prompts.
+Outline the steps to be taken in case of suspected academic misconduct involving AI tools.
+Make it clear when you allow or encourage the use of AI as part of particular assignments.

 • Explanation: Clarify with students that struggle, challenge, and uncertainty are an integral part of learning and that the use of AI tools as a shortcut or workaround to such learning may undermine their goals of becoming informed, critical thinkers.
 Emphasize the value and relevance of the skills and knowledge being taught in the course, and how they are integral to a liberal arts education.

-• Writing as Process: Emphasize to students the value of writing as a process that yields learning outcomes beyond the end product itself (and which AI use can undermine): learning to generate and draft ideas, editing and clarifying text, revising and refining the final draft.
+• Writing as Process: Emphasize to students the value of writing as a process that yields learning outcomes beyond the end product itself: learning to develop and draft ideas, editing and clarifying text, reviewing and discussing feedback, revising and refining the final draft.
+Note the enduring value of these skills even within an environment where AI use is prevalent.

-• Intentional Assignment Design: Design assignments that require students to connect in novel ways to course content, class discussions, and personal experience, making it more challenging for AI tools to generate appropriate responses.
+• Intentional Assignment Design: Design assignments that require students to connect in novel ways to course content, class discussions, and personal experience.
 Consider in-class assignments, oral presentations, and question-and-answer sessions that accompany/support written assignments (however, keep in mind how different assessment methods can potentially create barriers for students with disabilities).
-This collaborative document contains a number of additional suggestions for assignment and assessment.
+This article provides additional suggestions for intentional, process-focused assignment design.

 • Incorporate AI: Consider productive ways to incorporate AI-based tools into your teaching to prepare students for the use of technology in their future personal and professional lives.
 AI writing tools are increasingly impressive in their capabilities, but are still limited — familiarization with them can help encourage critical thinking about digital literacy, sources of evidence, writing style, tone, and what constitutes effective written communication.